Gibson417/Bitloop/docs/process/quick_onboarding.md

 ## 2 Core Idea

-BitLoops is a **dot‑grid sequencer**.
+Bloops is a **dot‑grid sequencer**.
 You place dots in the grid to make notes.
 The app keeps looping and you can add or remove notes without stopping playback.
 It’s built to feel **musical, not mechanical**.